How moving conditions vary across Exeter

 2) Why terrace streets limit van positioning

 Narrow terrace roads can block turning or overtaking.
-Large vans may struggle to align with the entrance, forcing longer carries or safer but slower reversing with a spotter.
-Poor angles at the kerb complicate loading of bulky items and extend handling time.
+Larger vans may struggle to align with the entrance, forcing longer carries or slower reversing with a spotter.
+Poor kerb angles also make loading bulky items less efficient.

 3) How building layout alters carrying distance

 Tight staircases, long internal corridors and split-level entrances add steps per item.
-Every extra doorway, landing or turn reduces flow rate, especially for wardrobes and white goods, making each shuttle longer and increasing the total hours required.
+Every extra doorway, landing or turn reduces flow rate, especially for wardrobes and white goods, making each shuttle longer and increasing total hours.

 4) Why managed buildings introduce lift booking delays